 The value of this element is the negative large integer -N. Following bytes are not part of this element.
 Large integers have no size limitation.

-Large integers are intended for arbitary length integers.
+Large integers are intended for arbitrary length integers.
 Regular integers types (positive and negative) are limited to 32-bit values.

 Here are some examples of elements and their encodings - the type bytes are marked in bold: